0xAX/linux-insides/Booting/linux-bootstrap-5.md

 	lret
 ```

-in the previous part, `startup_64` starts to work.
-Since we loaded the new Global Descriptor Table and there was CPU transition in other mode (64-bit mode in our case), we can see the setup of the data segments:
+in the previous part.
+Since we loaded the new `Global Descriptor Table` and there was CPU transition in other mode (`64-bit` mode in our case), we can see the setup of the data segments:

 ```assembly
 	.code64